What is AML?

 How do they do it?

-Money laundering is executed through three steps, which the AML systems are designed to track.
+Money laundering is executed through three steps, which these AML systems are designed to track.
 The steps are

-- Placement: introducing the illegal money into the legitimate financial system
+- Placement: Introducing the illegal money into the legitimate financial system.
+But how? here comes the layering part.

-- Layering: Making the source of fund difficult to track, by conducting complex, multi-layered transactions.
+- Layering: layering is process of Making the source of fund difficult to track, by conducting complex, multi-layered transactions.
 (We call it Idiyappam Sikkal in Tamil)

 - Return: Lastly, returning the funds back to the launderer through legitimate economy.